Best deal right now: Factor 50% off your first box Claim offer →

 • Home Chef: Best value. customize protein amounts, starting at $4.99/serving

-Factor.
-Best Overall High-Protein Meal Delivery
+Factor: Best Overall High-Protein Meal Delivery

 Price per serving: $11.00-$14.00 ($264-$672/month for 6-18 meals/week)

 This is the one I kept coming back to.
 Factor’s high-protein meals average 30-45g per serving, they’re fresh (never frozen), and they take two minutes in the microwave.
 No prep, no cleanup, no protein powder sadness.
 The menu rotates 30+ options weekly, including keto, calorie-smart, and GLP-1 balanced meals for people on weight loss medications.
-I’ve ordered Factor to five different cities. showed up on time every single time.
+I’ve ordered Factor to five different cities, and it showed up on time every single time.
 They’re owned by HelloFresh now, which means the supply chain is solid and the intro discounts are aggressive.

 Pros: Ready in 2 minutes, 30g+ protein per meal, fresh never-frozen, dietitian-designed menus, free nutrition consultation included, strong coverage nationwide